smcasillas1/Capstone/README.md

       1. What are the major types of crime that occurs in Ohio state by City/County?
       2. Are there certain types of crimes that are more common in small, medium, and large cities?
-      3. What is the year-over-year trend of crime throughout the buckeye state?
+      3. What is the year-over-year trend of crime throughout Ohio?
       4. Are there any surprises from the crime datasets?

 ## Prepare Datasets